Right of private defence under the Bharatiya Nyaya Sanhita

 4. House Trespass

-This section is a corollary of section 103.
-Here also the section specifically states that the restrictions mentioned under section 99 of the Code shall have an overriding influence on this right.
+This section is a corollary of Section 41 (formerly s.103 IPC).
+Here too, the restrictions mentioned in Section 37 (formerly Section 99 IPC) have an overriding influence on the right.

-This section is analogous to Section 102, and indicates when the right of defence of property commences and till that period it continues.
-In case of theft the right of private defence of property is put to an end by the successful retreat of the thief, if the thief is running away with the property, he cannot be said to have retreated.
+This section is analogous to Section 40 (formerly s.102 IPC) and indicates when the right of defence of property commences and how long it continues.
+In the case of theft, the right of private defence of property comes to an end on the successful retreat of the thief; but if the thief is running away with the property, he cannot be said to have retreated.

 This section removes an impediment in the right of private defence.
 The impediment is the doubt in the mind of the defender as to whether he is entitled to exercise his right even when there is a possibility of some innocent persons being harmed by his act.
 The section says that in case of an assault, reasonably causing an apprehension of death, if the defender is faced with such a situation where there exists risk of harm to an innocent person, there is no restriction on him to exercise his right of defence and he is entitled to run that risk.